 A conch piercing has an extended healing time.
 As you’re going through cartilage it takes a lot longer to heal than a typical piercing ,that simply goes through skin.

 If you’ve had an earlobe piercing and think it will be comparable to that time frame, you are sadly mistaken.
 A conch piercing will take anywhere from six months to one year to fully heal.
 If you don’t follow your aftercare instructions well and end up contracting an infection, the recovery time could be longer than that.

-You can shorten your recovery time by doing simple things to bolster your immune system too.
+You can shorten your recovery time by doing simple things to protect your immune system too.
 If you get enough sleep, eat well and make sure you’re getting all the nutrients and vitamins you need, your recovery time will be faster.

 In the meantime, staying away from illegal drugs and tobacco will help your immune system continue to operate in tip-top shape.